Skip to content

 Feb 2nd 2026

 When I started Sheaf in 2025, it came from a frustration with how we express machine learning.
-I summarized it in the rationale but will extend here.
+I summarized it in the rationale but will expand on it here.

 PyTorch has become the default way to write machine learning code, but over time has also become a dense stack of abstractions, conventions, and implicit machinery.
 To me, JAX is a clear improvement.
 It makes the mathematical structure more explicit and pushes important concepts such as pure functions and transformations closer to the surface.
 Still, at the end of the day, the center of gravity remained the same: Python as the control plane, requiring a growing amount of machinery to compensate for what the language itself does not express.

-The issue is not performance per se, but semantic weight.
+The issue is not performance per se, but semantic noise and lack of elegance.
 Too much of what matters in a model ends up encoded indirectly, through imperative control flow, decorators, and framework-specific plumbing.

 A systems perspective